nikboyd/hoot-smalltalk/README.md

 runs-on: macos-latest
 ```

-After reviewing some alternatives for hosting the build, [GitHub Actions][hub-build]
+After reviewing and using some alternatives for hosting the build, [GitHub Actions][hub-build]
 was chosen to host the Hoot Smalltalk [build pipeline][hub-pipe].
 Thereafter, the [test coverage reports][hub-coverage] were hosted in GitHub with Pages.